danielamansolino/Simon/README.md

 ## Planned Future Enhancements
 - I would like to add an audio to play when the game is over.
 - I would like to generate a high score board.
+- I would like to impruve the mobile view.